Support for SalutetheNHS

 - We are proud to be the retail partner for SalutetheNHS.org, a charity that is giving 1 million meals to front-line NHS workers.
 Tesco is donating all the food and ingredients for the meals.
-On 6 April NHS food deliveries started at the John Radcliffe Hospital in Oxford, followed by deliveries to Great Ormond Street, and from there the programme will roll out.

 - Some of the community organisations that we work with are really under pressure at the moment, and so we have tried to identify the best ways to help and announced a £30 million package of support

 - We donate £3million of food every month, through our Community Food Connection scheme and distribution centres.
 On top of that, we will now provide £15million of food (ambient and fresh) to FareShare and the Trussell Trust over the next 12 weeks – food they need for distribution to community groups and food banks.
 In addition, we’ll donate £1m between the two organisations to support their continuing operations

 - We will focus £2m of funding from our Bags of Help community donation scheme to charities that are helping the most vulnerable

 - Building on our existing partnership with the British Red Cross, we are donating £2m to help them with the extra costs they face in supporting people in need